Jeunese/jeunese.github.io/docs/docs-as-code.md

 ### Tools

-These tools allow you to leverage continuous integration and review tools to writing efficiently, effectively, and collaboratively with Engineering.
+These tools allow you to leverage CI and review tools for writing efficiently, effectively, and collaboratively with Engineering.
 They aren't the only tools available to you.
-Many alternatives exist, but these are used to help describe the Docs as Code process with concrete examples.
+Many alternatives exist.
+The tools listed, below, are used to help describe the Docs-as-Code process with concrete examples.

 | Tool | Description |
 |---|---|